dwh77/vera4cast-example/tutorial/tutorial.md

 The following code chunk should be run to install packages.

+If you do not wish to run the code yourself, you can alternatively follow along via the markdown document (tutorial.md).

 ``` r
 install.packages('remotes')
 install.packages('tidyverse') # collection of R packages for data manipulation, analysis, and visualisation